Orangewood Dana Review: Is This Mini Acoustic Worth It?

 Both versions have decent projection, making them suitable for various playing environments and musical styles, from folk to light rock.

-The wood in Dana isn’t solid, so the guitar isn’t going to mature and deliver better sound as you continue to play it.
+The wood in Dana isn’t solid, so this carry on guitar isn’t going to mature and deliver better sound as you continue to play it.
 Not only that, but due to the smaller size, the guitar is going to deliver a less full sound, but that’s inherent to any mini guitar.

 Playability

-For a mini guitar, 43mm nut width is also generous enough to allow better finger spacing and separation between the strings.
-The action height is set optimally—low enough for beginners to press the strings easily, yet high enough to avoid any annoying buzz.
+For a small guitar, the 43mm nut width provides enough space between the strings, making it easier to play clean notes and chords.
+The action is set just right—low enough for beginners to press the strings easily but high enough to avoid buzzing.

 Included Accessories